pawel-pezet/pawel-pezet/README.md

 ## Objective

-I would like to acquire the knowledge necessary to secure my first job in computer systems or network administration.
+I would like to acquire the knowledge necessary to secure my first job as system administrator.
 In the future, I aim to transition into cybersecurity, specifically targeting a role in a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]